dev-centr/templates/README.md

 # FoodTruckNerdz Developer Instructions

-This is the Base repository / master repository.
-This repository holds files and instructions for setting up your local machine.
+This is the Base repository.
+It holds files and instructions for setting up your local machine.

 This repository functions as a nest for your other FTN repositories.
 It will contain all of them on your machine, and settings specified in `FoodTruckNerdz.code-workspace` file will apply globally in VSCode for this workspace.